 From smiling staff, the hospitality oozes, discreet yet there.
 A drink?
 Anything?
-A glass is barely emptied before being refilled, not always a great idea!
+A glass is barely empty before being refilled, not always a great idea!
 Look around inquisitively and there’s a uniformed member of staff waiting to please.

-Man’s hand in this view is only the terrace and invitingly serene infinity pool, the rest untouched, unspoilt.
+Man’s hand in this view is only the terrace and the invitingly serene infinity pool, the rest untouched, unspoilt.
 Pure nature, pure air, pure bliss.

 With everybody together, glass in hand, still admiring the stunning views we drift into the beautifully appointed breakfast/meeting room, from where the views still mesmerise, for a cheese tasting.
 Everyone has heard of Manchego, cheese from La Mancha, but no two cheeses or producers are the same.
-We tasted five very different, and all excellent, cheeses, but no more now, that’s for another post – Is Spain’s Manchego Cheese the Best?
+We taste five very different, and all excellent, cheeses, but no more now, that’s for another post – Is Spain’s Manchego Cheese the Best?

 There aren’t words to describe dining al fresco in such style.
 Pheasants came close, the sun moved around the shady glen, wine glasses refilled and the stage set – a designers dream.

 La Nava ‘do’ style.
 Needs are catered for before you know you have them.
 A stop at the top of a hill to watch the sun go down with a table, complete with linen, more food and drinks.
-Sitting on top of the world, the sun (and heat) slowly sinking, wrapped in the blankets provided, looking towards my ‘homeland’ of Jaen, Andalucia just a few mountains away was idyllic, and still the day hadn’t ended.
+Sitting on top of the world, the sun (and heat) slowly sinking, wrapped in the blankets provided, looking towards my ‘homeland’ of Jaen, Andalucia just a few mountains away was idyllic, and still the day hasn’t ended.

 ‘difficult problems will be resolved in a flash and as for miracles just give us five minutes.’